• Skip to primary navigation

 • Preheat the oven to 400 degrees.

 • Make the cilantro lime quinoa.
-(For these burritos, I usually halve the quinoa recipe because it makes a large amount.)
+(For these burritos, I usually halve the recipe because it makes a large amount.)

-• Seal the Burrito: Fold both ends of the tortilla in towards the center and then roll up from the bottom.
-Hold both sides securely while you roll and finish with the seam on the bottom.
-If you’d like to seal the burrito, you can put the burrito (seam side down) into a large pan over medium heat and let it cook for a few minutes.
-Wait until the sealed side is golden brown and crispy and then enjoy it hot.
+• If you’d like to seal the burrito, you can put the burrito (seam side down) into a large pan over medium heat and let it cook for a few minutes.
+Wait until the sealed side is golden brown and crispy.

 Notes